gh-aam/color-scheme-viewer/README.md

 - **Interactive Preview:** Instantly see how different color schemes look in real time.
 - **Responsive Design:** Enjoy a seamless experience on desktops, tablets, and mobile devices.

+## Demo
+Check out the live demo of the project [here](https://gh-aam.github.io/color-scheme-viewer/).

 ## Getting Started
 To get started, follow these steps:
 1. Clone the Repository: